 5. Revenue management

 Streamline your rate management with revenue management capabilities, especially if you don’t hire a revenue manager.
 Today’s revenue management technology can help you optimize your pricing plans for both profit and occupancy and take the guesswork out of hotel performance metrics such as RevPAR (revenue per available room).

 By monitoring competitors’ pricing, gathering market data in real-time, and updating pricing automatically, a revenue management solution (RMS) help you stay competitive and confident in your pricing decisions.
 For higher efficiency and data accuracy, choose a hotel PMS that is integrated with a revenue management system (RMS).

-6. Payment Processor
+6. Payment processing

 An integrated payment processor will help you streamline guest payments and accounting, as well as help keep more accurate reports.
-If a PMS does not have a payment processor that accepts most credit cards or integration to a point of sale system (POS), you will have to manually handle payments, and all related tasks such as reporting, reconciliations, chargebacks, and more.
+If a PMS does not have a payment processor that accepts most credit cards or integration to a point of sale system (POS), you will have to manually handle payments and all related tasks such as reporting, reconciliations, chargebacks, and more.
 And as you know, manual input greatly increases the likelihood of errors.

-Reports are one of the core PMS functionalities.
+Reports are one of the core components of a property management system.
 We wrote articles about reports you should run every night.
 Needless to say, we believe reports and knowledge are the best way to take your property to the next level.
 Your property management system should have built-in reporting functionalities.